Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 SNCB is the national railway company of Belgium, with services that include national (Intercity) and regional (Local) express trains.
 All SNCB trains come with both First Class and Second Class carriages.
 Belgium has one of the densest rail networks in the world.
 Seat reservations aren’t possible for any of the company's trains.

-SNCB and NS classes from Liège to Maastricht
+What SNCB and NS classes are there from Liège to Maastricht?

 Compare the different travel classes offered by SNCB and NS when traveling from Liège to Maastricht.